hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 Suppose an agent refunds a customer \$250.
 Its instructions say refunds above
 \$100 need review.
 Every tool call succeeds, but the agent has broken the rule.

-This is the hard part of building agents.
-Their behavior is spread across an
-application: instructions in one place, tools in another, memory somewhere else, and rules for stopping or blocking actions somewhere else again.
+This is where agent projects become hard to maintain.
+Their behavior is spread across an application: instructions in one place, tools in another, memory somewhere else, and rules for stopping or blocking actions somewhere else again.
 When the agent fails, it is hard to know what to change.
 When we make a change, it is hard to know whether the change helped.

-The answer is to give the agent's changeable behavior a clear home.
-Keep it separate from the application that runs it.
-Put it in ordinary files so a person or another agent can inspect it, edit it, version it, and test it.
+Put the agent's changeable behavior in one clear place, separate from the application that runs it.
+Use ordinary files so a person or another agent can inspect, edit, version, and test it.

-That gives us a useful development loop: copy the definition, change it, run it, and compare the result with the old version.
-The agent can make the edit, but the application that runs it can keep control of the tests and the final decision.
+Now the team can copy the definition, change it, run it, and compare it with the old version.
+A person or a model can make the edit.
+The application that runs the agent keeps control of the tests and the final decision.

 ## Put behavior in its own unit